leoyu037/cheatsheets/software_design_principles.md

   on the quality of the code and the quality of the code depends on how the code will be tested.
 Therefore it makes sense for the same person/role/party to be responsible for both
+  - Corollary: __Having tests does not guarantee quality code.
+Quality code guarantees quality code.__
+- __Complex code results in complex tests.__ This is also why I think that "external" testers shouldn't be held responsible for quality--they have very little control over the actual quality of the code.
 - __Fix bugs as quickly as possible.__ Bugs are more expensive to find and fix the longer they remain undiscovered.
 The longer a bug remains undiscovered, the harder it will be for the developer to remember the context around the bug